NacreousDawn596/character_generator/README.md

 HOW TO USE IT:

-cd character_generator && chmod +x 'character generator.py' && python3 'character generator.py'
+cd character_generator && sudo chmod +x 'character generator.py' && python3 'character generator.py'